oss-review-toolkit/orthw-shell/README.md

 git clone https://github.com/nexB/scancode-toolkit.git
 ```

-Finally create a `exports` directory which will be used to store exported license finding curations, path excludes and vcs mappings.
+Finally, create a `exports` directory which will be used to store exported license finding curations, path excludes and vcs mappings.

 ```bash
 mkdir -p ~/ort-project/exports